emmetog/ansible-jenkins/README.md

 of a Pet](https://blog.engineyard.com/2014/pets-vs-cattle).

-If you are looking for a role to install Jenkins and you are ok treating your Jenkins as a pet then you don't need this role, have a look at the [geerlingguy/ansible-role-jenkins](https://github.com/geerlingguy/ansible-role-jenkins) role instead.
+If you are looking for a role to install Jenkins and you want to configure everything through the web interface and you don't care about being able to repeatably deploy this same fully-configured Jenkins then you don't need this role, have a look at the [geerlingguy/ansible-role-jenkins](https://github.com/geerlingguy/ansible-role-jenkins) role instead.